mohankrishnas3/PViewUI/README.md

-# PView - Customizable Forum Thread Viewer for Blind Users
+# Enabling Customization of Discussion Forums for Blind Users

-## Overview
+## Research Paper Overview

-Online discussion forums play a vital role in facilitating global discussions across diverse topics, yet their usability for blind users remains underexplored.
-Our project, PView, addresses this gap by introducing a browser extension designed to enhance the interaction experience of blind users with forum conversations, specifically tailored for screen reader technology.
+This project is based on the research paper titled "Enabling Customization of Discussion Forums for Blind Users."
+The paper addresses the usability challenges blind users face while interacting with online discussion forums and introduces the PView browser extension as a solution to enhance their experience.

-### Problem Statement
+### Abstract

-Blind users often face challenges while navigating forum threads due to redundant content and limited customization options.
-In an interview study, participants expressed frustration with the interaction experience, motivating the development of PView.

-### Solution - PView Features

-PView offers a solution by empowering blind users to customize forum thread content in real time, enhancing their interaction experience.
-Key features include:

-- **Content Customization**: Blind users can explicitly hide irrelevant posts.
-- **Real-time Filtering**: PView automatically filters subsequent similar posts in real time, improving thread navigation.

-## User Interface Template (Front-end Only)
+Online discussion forums have become integral components of various websites, facilitating global discussions on diverse topics.
+However, little attention has been given to the usability of these forums for blind users who rely on screen reader technology.
+The paper highlights the challenges faced by blind users due to redundant content and the lack of customization options in forum conversations.
+As a solution, the PView browser extension enables blind users to customize forum thread content in real time, improving their interaction experience significantly.

+### Research Paper Link

+The research paper "Enabling Customization of Discussion Forums for Blind Users" can be accessed [here](https://doi.org/10.1145/3593228).

+## Project Overview

-The provided HTML and CSS files constitute the front-end user interface template for PView.
-Please note that this template is for visualization purposes and does not include functional back-end integration.
+This repository contains the front-end UI template for PView, showcasing the user interface design.
+Please note that this template is for visualization purposes only and does not include functional back-end integration.

 ### Files Included